-Our identifiable intangible assets are amortized over their estimated useful lives on a straight-line basis and are evaluated for potential impairment whenever events or changes in circumstances suggest that the carrying value of an asset or asset group may not be fully recoverable.
+Certain identifiable intangible assets we acquire, such as those related to customer relationships and seller relationship agreements, are amortized over their estimated useful lives on a straight-line basis and are evaluated for potential impairment whenever events or changes in circumstances suggest that the carrying value of an asset or asset group may not be fully recoverable.
+See Note 9 for additional information regarding our identifiable intangible assets, net.